Q: What is a required element in a contract between Marcel Marceau and another person who speaks via gestures and body movements, i.e. without words?

 Some things never change.

-Any thoughts of cutting him a break ended then.
-I copied his insurance information and license plate, but then my pen ran out of ink.
-I walked back to my truck to call the non-emergency number for the Broomfield police department because it had been ten minutes since I first called.
+I walked back to my truck to call the non-emergency number for the Broomfield police department because it had been ten minutes since I called 911.
 I suspected he might make a run for it, and he proved me right, driving away with his damaged hood and bumper.
-I placed a fingernail-sized piece of his car's paint in my truck just in case he denied his guilt.
 I looked over at where he had temporarily parked, but there was no puddle of radiator fluid, and his car did not make the sounds one would expect if a fan had been bent or dislodged.

 A few minutes later, a police car drove into the parking lot.
 I explained the situation to the officer.
-He was much more experienced than I was at such matters, because he used the insurance information I had copied to contact Allstate and inform them that they needed to call Tuttle and notify him that if he didn't call the officer by close of business that day, he would be ticketed for hit and run, along with the ticket for the accident.
+He was much more experienced than I was at such matters, because he called Allstate and informed them that they needed to call Tuttle and notify him that if he didn't call the officer by close of business that day, he would be ticketed for hit and run, along with the ticket for the accident.
 Tuttle called within a few minutes and tried to argue with the officer who was having none of it.

 Ten minutes later I saw a scruffy guy riding a motorcycle enter the parking lot.
 At first I wondered if it was a construction worker, but then I realized it was Tuttle riding without a helmet.
 After he dismounted, the officer tore him a new one.
 Tuttle tried to blame me for his early departure, asserting that it was my idea for him to leave the scene of an accident before the police arrived, but the officer already knew the facts of the case.
 I would have preferred that Tuttle bring the car back so it could be inspected, as he appeared to be hiding something.